gYunTian/tictactoe/README.md

 1) AWS APPSYNC - serverless API GATEWAY alternative.
    -  GraphQl based APIs
    -  Reason: it is serverless.
-I can use aws amplify sdk to easily create the data schema, apis etc.. within my visual studio code vs lambda, lambda has a cold start - i.e. ~ 1 to 2 secs, may slow down performance
+I can use aws amplify sdk to easily create the data schema, apis etc.. within my visual studio code vs lambda, lambda has a cold start - i.e. ~ 1 to 2 secs, may slow down performance.
+              AppSync is a managed service, benefit from on demand scaling.

 2) AWS DynamoDB - NOSQL datastore
    - Reason: because I need to store json type data, and differing number of variables since this app is not production ready no need for strong data integrity, relationships etc..
+             DynamoDB is also a managed service.
+Though i have set it to use provisioned capacity since it allows for free tier.

 ## ASSUMPTIONS
-1) no need give deliver an app that is free of bug, as long as it works
+1) no need give deliver an app that is entirely free of bug, as long as the functional requirements are met and it works
-2) i can use any directory layout i want, coding styles, though i tried to mimic some of the directory structure from your github link
+2) i can use any directory layout that i want, coding styles given my time constraint.
+At the least, i have followed some of the directory structure from your github link
-3) i can use my browser as emulator instead of mobile phones
+3) i can use my browser as emulator instead of mobile phones since it is an alternative.

 ## Known bugs
 these are known bugs that I am aware of
-I simply have no time to fix them since I have an upcoming certificate test and exams.
+I simply have no time to fix them since I have an upcoming certificate test on 14 April and exams from 20 April onwards.

 1) The players can click cells that are already clicked, i.e. player 1 clicked row 0 col 0, and player 2 can click row 0 col 0 again
 2) A player can join a game that has already ended
 3) Date displayed in game history page is null